-A Havanese, for example, is easier to control on walks than a Great Dane.
-Try pulling a stubborn Great Dane on a walk, whereas you can always pick up the Havanese and carry it.
+A Havanese, for example, is easier to control on walks than a Great Dane, especially a stubborn or poorly trained one.
 A large dog may knock over children.
 A smaller dog, not so much.

 A smaller dog fits better in small spaces, such as small apartments or condos.
 A big dog takes up more space.

 Size also affects lifespan.
 Typically, the smaller the dog, the longer it lives.
 So, how long you can take care of a dog also needs to be considered.
 The lifespan for a Golden is typically 10 -12 years.